 We’ve been working with Parliament on public hearings.
 Unfortunately, a key request to have a financial tribunal by the Public Accounts Committee that was approved by the executive has still not been implemented.
 The tribunal would prosecute people who steal [public funds] – it hasn’t been done!
 It’s more than [fourteen] years now …there is no hope to get it done!
 [NGO official]

-There were complaints that Parliament largely ignored the PAC’s and AG’s recommendations, and it fails to exercise any meaningful process to bring people to account.
-Many interviewees believed government support for PFM reforms was merely rhetoric, for accounting issues remained: ‘[The recording system] is not satisfactory; especially at MDA level ….
+Many interviewees complained that Parliament ignored the PAC’s and the AG’s recommendations, it fails to bring people to account, and government support for PFM reforms was merely rhetoric for, ‘[The recording system] is not satisfactory; especially at MDA level ….
 What I see there often, there’s a lot [more] interest in raising payment vouchers, processing payment… than keeping financial records’ [Senior government auditor].
-In 2014 an audit report on multi-donor budgetary support noted that 53% of total donor transfers between 2010 and 2012 (i.e. GH¢972,785,356 or US$578,832,177) went unacknowledged by the government and in 2012 the net understatement of grants was GH¢12.33 million (US$7.34 million).
+In 2014 an audit report on multi-donor budgetary support noted that 53% of donor transfers between 2010 and 2012 (i.e. GH¢972,785,356 or US$578,832,177) went unacknowledged by the government and in 2012 the net understatement of grants was GH¢12.33 million (US$7.34 million).
 Undetected corruption and misappropriations were attributed the lack of an effective system that traces and controls receipts of inflows (Audit Service, 2014).

-Donors knew about such practices but were alleged to be less demanding on governance and corruption issues than issues concerning improving the business environment and elections.
+Donors were alleged to be less demanding on governance and corruption issues than those concerning the business environment and elections.
 For example, a senior WB official acknowledged that the financial tribunal required in the Financial Administration Act would not be established without further external pressure, which was unlikely.
 Failed WB initiatives fueled criticisms.
 For example, WB recommended reforms in the state-owned Ghana Food Distribution Corporation only produced changes in financial reporting – budgeting remained politicised, delayed, directionless and ineffective, and reports to the regulator produced no increased accountability or performance changes serving public interests (Uddin and Tsamenyi, 2005).
-Similarly, a sophisticated accounting system for an electricity project in Ghana, part WB funded, resulted in the local population paying five times the price paid by Valco, a multinational company, which receives 60% of the electricity generated (Rahaman et al., 2004).
+Similarly, a sophisticated accounting system for an electricity project, part WB funded, resulted in the local population paying five times the price paid by Valco, a multinational company, which receives 60% of the electricity generated (Rahaman et al., 2004).

 Despite increased civil society activism in Ghana, as in Benin, civil society organisations and the populace have insufficient capacity to challenge accounting issues.
-A former government official stated that, ‘Citizens are not adequately informed of what [they] would expect the political system to yield for them...
+A former government official stated: ‘Citizens are not adequately informed of what [they] would expect the political system to yield for them...
 There is a very small middle class, and a large base of unemployed, badly educated [people] that move around [more] on sentiment than on issues – that’s a challenge.’
-Nevertheless, the media’s impact on governance has grown and it provides citizens with information.
+Nevertheless, the media’s impact on governance has grown and provides citizens with information.
 An official commented:

 There is a slight improvement in terms of governance because now we have many ‘Western’ institutions which can even criticise certain open decisions.
 The President, for example, occasionally gives some address to the nation and after that the media can question him.
 During the military rule this wasn’t there.
 Nobody even had the courage to confront or to question any military boss [NGO official].